vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 51

-The point is that the U.S. is a major con- tributor to increased resource demand via population growth.
+The point is that the U.S. is a major contributor to increased resource demand via population growth.

 Careful about 106 factors and GW = 109 W.

-Some students may see this as free/easy points, but consider the value in internaliz- ing the associated information.
+Some students may see this as free/easy points, but consider the value in internalizing the associated information.

-For instance, Oceania has a ratio of 1.0 for population growth (0.5% of popula- tion growth and 0.5% of global population), meaning it is not over- or under-producing relative to global norms.
+For instance, Oceania has a ratio of 1.0 for population growth (0.5% of population growth and 0.5% of global population), meaning it is not overor under-producing relative to global norms.
 But in terms of power, it is 3 times the global expectation (1.5 divided by 0.5).